Domiii/dbux/dbux-babel-plugin/src/visitors/visit.md

 TODO
 1. capture full and dependency expression tree for all `traceId`s
    * then pass dependency tree as argument to `traceWrite`
-2. produce all rules to build `uniquePathId` for any LVal
+2. produce all rules to build `targetPathId` for any LVal
 3. Determine all reads and writes
 4. Instrument all missing babel-types
 5. Capture effects of built-in functions